Health Topics

 Normal Function

-The NPRL3 gene provides instructions for making a protein that is one piece of a group of proteins (complex) called GATOR1.
-This complex is found in cells throughout the body, where it regulates a signaling pathway called the mTOR pathway.
-The mTOR pathway is involved in cell growth and division (proliferation), the survival of cells, and the creation (synthesis) of new proteins.
-The role of the GATOR1 complex is to block this pathway by inhibiting (stopping) the activity of a complex called mTOR complex 1 (mTORC1) that is integral to the mTOR pathway.
+The NPRL3 gene provides instructions for making a protein that is part of a larger protein group (a complex) called GATOR1.
+This complex is made up of the NPRL3 protein and proteins made from two other genes: DEPDC5 and NPRL2.
+GATOR1 is found in cells throughout the body, where it regulates a signaling pathway called the mTOR pathway.
+The mTOR pathway is involved in cell growth and division (proliferation) and the creation (synthesis) of new proteins.
+In the brain, the mTOR pathway regulates many processes, including the growth and development of nerve cells and their ability to change and adapt over time (plasticity).

 Health Conditions Related to Genetic Changes

-Familial focal epilepsy with variable foci
+More About This Health ConditionFamilial focal epilepsy with variable foci

 More About This Health ConditionOther Names for This Gene